d5/tengo/docs/interoperability.md

 SetMaxAllocs sets the maximum number of object allocations.
 Note this is a cumulative metric that tracks only the object creations.
 Set this to a negative number (e.g. `-1`) if you don't need to limit the number of allocations.

+#### Script.EnableFileImport(enable bool)

+EnableFileImport enables or disables module loading from the local files.
+It's disabled by default.

 #### tengo.MaxStringLen